top of page

 Goal: Activate selected targets (pathways) effectively and efficiently, without overdriving.

-Medical RP-PEMF is built for precision timing, not brute force:
+We build Medical RP-PEMF using precision timing, not brute force:

 • Pulse events are timed to the target’s recovery window, so stimulation occurs when responsiveness is highest, improving the effect.
 This timing leads to long necessary rest periods between pulses.